-- showing respect for God, the Bible, and the religious ideals of the Seventh-day Adventist Church - showing respect for self and others by refraining from:
+- showing respect for God, the Bible, and the religious ideals of the Seventh-day Adventist Church

+- showing respect for self and others by refraining from:

+- the infliction of injury

+- insubordination (rebellion)

+- bullying

-- the infliction of injury - insubordination (rebellion) - bullying - cheating, stealing, dishonesty - inappropriate association with members of the opposite sex - showing respect toward the property of the school and the property of others - using language that is free from profanity - attending school punctually and regularly - maintaining a cooperative attitude - seeking out constructive entertainment, recreation, and leisure time activities - bringing to school only those items required for regular school use and approved activities (items such as knives or weapons, matches/lighters, occult objects, and obscene literature are not acceptable) - refusing to possess or be under the influence of any mind-altering substance such as alcohol, tobacco, or non-medical drugs - keeping electronic devices such as personal sound systems, cell phones and electronic games out of use during the school hours of 8:30 a.m.
-3:30 p.m. (teacher's permission must be given for the use of electronic devices for school use) - students in Grades 5-9 are encouraged to bring electronic devices to school for use in researching academic information.
+- cheating, stealing, dishonesty

+- inappropriate association with members of the opposite sex

+- showing respect toward the property of the school and the property of others

+- using language that is free from profanity

+- attending school punctually and regularly

+- maintaining a cooperative attitude

+- seeking out constructive entertainment, recreation, and leisure time activities - bringing to school only those items required for regular school use and approved activities (items such as knives or weapons, matches/lighters, occult objects, and obscene literature are not acceptable) - refusing to possess or be under the influence of any mind-altering substance such as alcohol, tobacco, or non-medical drugs - Cell Phones: Since student cell phones are not needed for educational purposes WAS recommends that they stay at home.
+If the students need to contact their parents for sickness, medical, etc. they can use the school phone with permission.
+If parents need to contact their child they can call the school and the staff will contact the student. - All electronic games that are played on any handheld device are to be left at home. - students in Grades 5-9 are encouraged to bring electronic devices to school for use in researching academic information.
 Student's ability to use personal devices will be based on responsible behaviour and management by the student.
 This privilege may be withdrawn for misuse. - having proper authorization before leaving school grounds or taking other students from the school grounds during school hours of 8:25 a.m. to 3:35 p.m. - refraining from the entry of locked facilities - refraining from the misuse of fire alarms or extinguishers.
 Students who demonstrate an unwillingness to cooperate in maintaining the school standards, including the support of the above principles, seriously jeopardize their privilege of continuing in school.